 But this is not to say that acquisitions falling outside the EU Merger Regulation cannot constitute an abuse.
-In Case AT.39612 Perindopril (Servier) 9 July 2014, for example, the Commission investigated a series of acquisitions by Servier of rival technologies - which Servier then did not use - to produce Perindopril.
+In case AT.39612 Perindopril (Servier) 9 July 2014, for example, the Commission investigated a series of acquisitions by Servier of rival technologies - which Servier then did not use - to produce Perindopril.
 The Commission found that these strategic, blocking acquisitions constituted an abuse of a dominant position under article 102 of the TFEU.
-The case is under appeal.
+In December 2018, the General Court annulled article 102 part of the decision, primarily because the Commission committed a series of errors in defining the relevant market and therefore wrongly concluded that Servier was dominant.

-Finally, if a transaction ultimately results in a dominant position (whether reviewed by the Commission or not), the Commission could later investigate if it suspected the company was abusing that dominance.
+Finally, if a transaction ultimately results in a dominant position (whether reviewed by the Commission or not), the Commission could later investigate the company if it suspected the company was abusing that dominance.